-If your chino and crop-top memories of Saved by the Bell were clouded in recent years by Screech’s sex tape or Lisa Turtle losing it, we have good news.
-Fans of the ‘90s teen sitcom can now experience a taste of the show in real life thanks to Saved by the Max, a pop-up restaurant modeled after the gang’s afterschool diner hangout.
-The space, which comes complete with a jukebox, lockers and a payphone, recently opened in Chicago to plenty of fanfare, with dinner tickets currently sold out through August.
+If you’re chino and crop-top memories of Saved by the Bell were clouded in recent years by Screech’s sex tape or Lisa Turtle losing it, we have good news.
+Fans of the ‘90s teen sitcom can now experience a taste of the show in real life thanks to Saved by the Max, a pop-up restaurant modelled after the gang’s after-school hangout.
+The space, which comes complete with a jukebox, lockers and a payphone, recently opened in Chicago to plenty of fanfare.
 If you can’t make it to the Max, however, here are five more goofy-but-great theme restaurants where you can indulge your inner dork.

 The Trailer Park Lounge & Grill, New York City